 — Ellen Goodman

 Happiness through consumerism is undoubtedly influenced by many external factors that do an outstanding job at convincing us all that materialism is the true path to happiness.
 Think about it, all those brightly illuminated advertising boards continuously telling us how our problems in life can be immediately fixed by luxury purchases.
-The Century of the Self is an excellent documentary that covers this very issue and I highly recommend it to anybody who wishes to explore the psychological techniques used on the human mind with public relations and advertising.
+I would implore all of my readers to check out The Century of the Self — A powerful documentary that exposes this very concept via the psychological manipulation techniques that advertisers have successfully used on mass population groups over the years.
+This documentary explores the numerous cognitive tricks that have been used directly against the human mind to achieve political and commercial aims.
+Warning: makes for intense viewing.

 “Too often, psychology over-individualises social problems.
 In so doing, we end up blaming the victim, in this instance by locating materialism primarily in the person while ignoring the huge corporate culture that’s invading so much of our lives.”